Table of Contents

 In this article, we’ll break down each of Jeff’s 9 mental triggers.
-Then we’ll take a look at 3 additional triggers that are strongly supported by recent research, business news, and client results.
+Then we’ll take a look at 3 additional triggers supported by recent research, business news, and client results.
+These include:

 The fastest route to mass influence is to build authority in your field.
 When people see you as an expert, they’re far more inclined to trust your advice.